mwpastore/rack-session-smart_cookie/README.md

 Of course, none of these are true show-stoppers, and the worst can be worked around by passing e.g. `:hmac` and `:coder` to the initializer.
-But we are nice people, and we deserve nice things.
+But we are nice people and we deserve nice things.
 This gem provides a minor derivative of Rack::Session::Cookie with the following improvements:

 * Secure SHA2 (HMAC-SHA-256) by default